Thought2Text: Text Generation from EEG Signal using Large Language Models (LLMs): Method

 \subsection{Stage3: Tuning LLMs with EEG Embeddings}

-This stage closely resembles Stage 2, with the distinction that we utilize $ H_{eeg} $, extracted from the EEG encoder trained in Stage 1, to compute the multimodal embeddings $ H_{mm} $.
-During this stage, the parameters \( \mathbf{W}_{mm} \) and \( \mathbf{b}_{mm} \) of the projector undergo further training.
+This stage closely resembles stage 2, with the distinction that instead of $H_{clip}$, we utilize $ H_{eeg} $, extracted from the EEG encoder trained in stage 1, to compute multimodal embeddings $ H_{mm} $.
+During this stage, the projector parameters \( \mathbf{W}_{mm} \) and \( \mathbf{b}_{mm} \) are further tuned.
 We would like to highlight that throughout this and the previous stage, only the projector is trained, while the LLM and EEG encoders remain frozen to mitigate parameter instability caused by EEG noise.